 - Following your Surgeon’s post-op instructions and icing methods.

-What can a Nose Tip procedure achieve?
+What can a Nose Tip Surgery achieve?

-Nose Tip surgery requires a highly skilled Surgical approach
+Nose Tip Surgery requires a highly skilled surgical approach

 Surgical corrections that Tip Rhinoplasty can achieve include: